CyberSource/cybersource-sdk-java/README.txt

    Name-Value pair Merchant and Transaction details.
    Command Line : mvn clean install or mvn test
   // This will run all the Test cases under this project.
-  Target URL and Merchant Details are hard coded in each Test Cases.
+  Target URL and Merchant Details are hard coded in each Test Case.
   User can change the hard coded details and re-run the test case.

 TESTING THE XML SAMPLE

-	Junit Test Case  : XMLClientTest.java is made available under Test package which has sample auth.xml file being used for Merchant and Transaction details.
+   Junit Test Case  : XMLClientTest.java is made available under Test package which contains sample auth.xml file which is being used for fetching the Merchant and Transaction details.
    Command Line : mvn clean install or mvn test
   // This will run all the Test cases under this project.
-  Target URL and Merchant Details are hard coded in each Test Cases.
+  Target URL and Merchant Details are hard coded in each Test Case.
   User can change the hard coded details and re-run the test case.

 -------------------------------------------------------------------------------